bioc/ASpli/Readme.md

 Note: **samtools** is also required for image creation when exporting integrated signals (reports can be generated without **samtools** if images are not required).

 ## Quick start
-ASpli's installation provides toy BAM and GTF files to introduce the working pipeline.
+ASpli provides toy BAM and GTF files to introduce the working pipeline.
 Here is an example for a pairwise comparison between 2 conditions (Control vs Treatment, 3 replicates each) using default parameters.

 Extract features from genome, define *targets* data.frame with phenotype data, and *mBAMs* data.frame with phenotype data for merged BAMs: